PatrickEinstein/chatcity_Frontend_template/README.md

 # Getting Started with Create React App

-##click on the avatar in the header of the chatting component , it opens a profile page at the right
+<h1>click on the avatar in the header of the chatting component , it opens a profile page at the right</h1>
-##clik on the video icon, it opens an external video page
+<h1>clik on the video icon, it opens an external video page</h1>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts